matteomaspero/MRonlyProton-pCTwithAir/README.md

 Run the code?
 Simply clone/download the repository and run Preparation_MRCAT_MRair.m within Matlab.
 Note that the code has been developed and benchmarked in Matlab R2015a and we do not ensure/support workability for different versions of Matlab.

+Run the code without downloading anything?
+Go to Ocean Code share capsule: [https://codeocean.com/2017/10/27/mri-only-proton-colon-bulk-assigned-pseudo-ct-images-generation-with-air/](https://codeocean.com/2017/10/27/mri-only-proton-colon-bulk-assigned-pseudo-ct-images-generation-with-air/) and simply click run and wait about 1 min to get the output.
+You will also be able to inspect the code and directly work there!

 ### Support or Contact

 In case of questions or issues, please contact the owner of the repository & we’ll help you sort it out.
 Thank yo very much in advance for your questions!